WesleyG/nodetest2/readme.md

 tutorial from: http://cwbuecheler.com/web/tutorials/2014/restful-web-app-node-express-mongodb/

-this uri is showing json output of the db http://localhost:3000/users/userlist stopped at: Got it?
-Cool.
-Save that file and let's hit our browser and take a look.
+this uri is showing json output of the db http://localhost:3000/users/userlist

+stopped at: You'll note that all of this happened without any kind of a page refresh, which is what we're looking for here

 Mongo DB WG 9/12/2014